-The Change Of Art Festival will take place as part of Hope Not Hate’s Weekend of Action, a nationwide series of events supported by Hope Not Hate and part of The Great Get Together in June, marking the anniversary of the murder of MP Jo Cox.
+The 2017 Change Of Art Festival took place as part of Hope Not Hate’s Weekend of Action, a nationwide series of events supported by Hope Not Hate and part of The Great Get Together in June, marking the anniversary of the murder of MP Jo Cox.

 The Great Get Together

-The Great Get Together is happening this summer, from June 17-18 all across the country.
-The idea is for people to get together with their neighbours to share food and celebrate all that we hold in common.
+The Great Get Together (June 17-18, 2017) happened all across the country: people gathered together with their neighbours to share food and celebrate all that we have in common.

-The Change of Art Festival is in honour of Jo Cox.
+The 2017 Change of Art Festival was held in honour of Jo Cox.

 Jo was a Labour MP for the Batley and Speen constituency from her election in May 2015 until her murder in June 2016, shortly before a constituency surgery.
 Jo worked for Oxfam, the Bill and Melinda Gates Foundation and The Freedom Fund (a charity working to end slavery).
 She chaired the Labour Women’s Network, launched the Britain in Europe campaign and co-chaired the Friends of Syria All Party Parliamentary Group.
 She was nominated in 2009 by the Davos World Economic Forum as a young global leader, and in 2012 received the DEVEX award for her contribution to international development.